Smooth simplicial sets and universal Chern-Weil for infinite dimensional groups: Preliminaries and notation

 We denote by $\D ^{d} _{\bullet} $ the smooth singular simplicial set of $\D ^{d} $, i.e. $\Delta^{d} _{\bullet } (k) $ is the set of smooth maps

-We call an affine map $\D ^{k} \to \D ^{d}$ taking vertices to vertices in a order preserving way \textbf{\emph{simplicial}}.
-And we denote by the sub-simplicial set consisting of simplicial maps.
+We call an affine map $\D ^{k} \to \D ^{d}$ taking vertices to vertices, in an order preserving way, \textbf{\emph{simplicial}}.
+And we denote by the sub-simplicial set consisting of these topological simplicial maps.
 That is $\D ^{d} _{simp} (k) $ is the set of simplicial maps $\Delta^{k} \to \Delta^{d} $.

-Note that $\D ^{d} _{simp} $ is naturally isomorphic to the standard representable $d$-simplex $\D ^{d} _{simp} $ as previously defined, so that the abuse of notation is forgivable.
+Note that $\D ^{d} _{simp}$ is naturally isomorphic to the standard representable $d$-simplex $\D ^{d} _{simp} $ as previously defined, so that this abuse of notation should not cause issues.
 Thus we may also understand $\D$ as the category with objects topological simplices $\D ^{d} $, $d \geq 0$ and morphisms simplicial maps.